bahrus/xtal-element/README.md

 1. Less "magic", more typing.
 2. Ability to specify when the component is ready to replace the light children with something better.
-3. Ability to choose a different main template depending on dynamic scenarios.
+3. Ability to choose a different main template depending on dynamic scenarios (not shown above).
 4. Less separation of concerns, more use of "this."
 5. Overhead of helper library slightly smaller.